ayushpetigara/chat-app/README.md

 ## How to run

-To run you can do npm start or node server/server.js
+To run: npm start or node server/server.js

+## Live Demo

+[Click Here](https://pure-bayou-79934.herokuapp.com/) for the live demo.